NVIDIA/NeMo-Framework-Launcher/README.md

 * Added support for **Vision Transformer (ViT)**: training, fine-tuning, evaluation, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
 * Added support for **CLIP**: training, evaluation, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
-* Added support for **Stable Diffusion**: training, evaluation, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
+* Added support for **Stable Diffusion (SD)**: training, evaluation, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
-* Added support for **InstructPix2Pix**: training, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
+* Added support for **InstructPix2Pix (for SD tuning)**: training, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
-* Added support for **DreamBooth**: training, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
+* Added support for **DreamBooth (for SD tuning)**: training, in-framework inference, export (to TensorRT and ONNX), and Triton deployment
-* Added performance results including training accuracy, performance, and inference for all supported models.
+* Added results including accuracy metrics/plots and training/inference performance for all supported models.

 ## 2. Model Overview